givek/fehler_core/README.md

 # Fehler API - Django Backend

 Fehler is a project management software which let teams plan, track and manage software developement projects.

+This is the fehler REST API developed to provide and store data for [Fehler Website](https://github.com/givek/fehler_web/).

 ## Technologies

 - Python
 - Django
 - Django Rest Framework

 ## Getting Started

 To get a local copy up and running follow these simple steps: